Changes to the Conflict of Interest in Research Regulations

 What if I do a talk or consulting for a non-profit?
 Does that travel need to be disclosed?
 Yes, that does need to be disclosed if it meets the $5000 threshold (unless it is a government entity or directly affiliated with an institution of higher education-see above FAQ).
 (Note that if you receive greater than $5,000 earnings over a 12-month period, from this non-profit, then that also needs to be reported eCoI as a significant financial interest.

 Do the regulations and policies change CoIR education or training for investigators?
 Yes.
-Investigators must receive training about the CoIR policy when they begin research at OHSU and again every 18 months via the Big Brain Integrity Booster.
+Investigators must receive training about the CoIR policy when they begin research at OHSU and again annually via the Big Brain Integrity Booster.
 We will send you reminders when this training becomes available and when you are due for renewal.
 Investigators will need to complete the updated Integrity Booster training before their next grant award (after the compliance date of August 24).
 Additional training will also be required if noncompliance with the OHSU policies or with issued CoIR management plans are identified.

 Would we be able to have an educational session on the new regulations at a department faculty meeting?
 Yes, absolutely!
 Let us know if you would like this, by contacting us at email@example.com.